 We started looking into screen rooms for the awning, but the only ones that were available had really bad reviews.
 Plus we had already gotten a separate screen room, so we didn’t really want to enclose the awning space.

-That is when we came across the Vista Shade Sun Shades made specifically for 12v electric awnings.
+That is when we came across the Vista Shade Sun Shades made specifically for 12v electric awnings or manual awnings.
 These things are brilliant.
-Not only do they provide a nice shady area blocking out a good deal of the sunlight, they cool the side of the rig saving AC use, and ALSO serve to anchor the awning so that it can stay deployed on much windier days that it can un-anchored.
+Not only do they provide a nice shady area blocking out a great deal of the sunlight, they cool the side of the rig saving AC use.
+They ALSO serve to anchor the awning so that it can stay deployed on much windier days that it can un-anchored.

 Even with the nicest neighbors, you want some privacy.
 RV outdoor shades provide that barrier by blocking most of the visibility from the outside and darkening the space within.

 4) Provides an Extra Room